-The house at 3020 Albemarle Street, NW is located in the Forest Hills subdivision of Washington, DC, an early-20th century close in suburb.
+The house at 3020 Albemarle Street, NW is located in the Forest Hills subdivision of Washington, DC, an early-20th-century close-in suburb.
 Built in 1924, it is of frame and stucco construction.
-The building is a notable and early work of master architect and landscape architect Horace Peaslee.
+The building represents the early work of master architect and landscape architect Horace Whittier Peaslee.

-The home is significant because it represents the work of master architect and landscape designer Horace Whittier Peaslee.
-It was built at a time in Forest Hills history when Soapstone Valley would soon become a part of the Rock Creek Park System and, as such, was a very conscious effort to both take advantage of and relate to the proximate natural landscape.
-It is unlike any other residence in Washington.
-It is an elegantly sophisticated amalgam of Spanish Eclectic, European Minimalism, and American Modernism.
+The house was built at a time in Forest Hills' history when Soapstone Valley would soon become a part of the Rock Creek Park System and, as such, construction from the time reflects very conscious effort to both take advantage of and relate to the proximate natural landscape.
+It is unlike any other residence in Washington, an elegantly sophisticated amalgam of Spanish Eclectic, European Minimalism, and American Modernism.

 Nominated by the Forest Hills Neighborhood Alliance.